cfengine/documentation/getting-started/installation/general-installation/installation-enterprise-free.markdown

 The installation process is complete and CFEngine Enterprise is up and running on your system.

-## 5. Log in to the Mission Portal
+## 5. Log in to the mission portal

 The Mission Portal is immediately accessible.
 Connect to the Policy Server through your web browser at: